Deegee13244/Senior-Design/Project-Description.md

 ## Project Info: ##

 ### Topic Area: ###
 Our goal is to create a web application using our team member's shared experiences in full-stack development.
+We are aiming to create a productivity tool that users can use to keep track of tasks and enhance how productive they are throughout their day.
+We want to make it fun and rewarding and are brainstorming ways to "gamify" the experience for users.